 Church bylaws may not be in conflict with this Constitution.
-Bylaws and subsequent revisions become valid upon adoption by a majority vote of the membership and approval of the District Executive Committee.
+Bylaws and subsequent revisions become valid upon adoption by a majority of the votes cast at a duly called meeting of members and approval of the District Executive Committee.
 A copy of the bylaws must be filed with the district.